krzyszt/forecaster/README.md

 # Forecaster

+Angular 2 SPA displaying the 5 day weather forecast for a location of your choice.
-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli).
+[ng2-bootstrap](http://valor-software.com/ng2-bootstrap) was used for styling.
+[openweathermap](http://openweathermap.org/forecast5) API was used to retrieve the current 5 day weather forecast.

-## Development server
+## Demo

+Online demo (deployed as a docker image with Docker Cloud to AWS) is available here [forecaster-demo](https://github.com/angular/angular-cli)

+# Installation

+- Using npm

+Run the foillowing commands:

+    npm install -g angular-cli
+    npm install

-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+- Using Docker
+Run `docker up` to build and run application.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests